davetron5000/naildrivin5.com/_posts/2022-10-28-how-i-use-tachyons-for-css.md

 we don't have to.

 And, we don't need a complicated JavaScript toolchain.
-We just need SASS, which is a battle-hardended, build-time-only, stable tool.
+We just need SASS, which is a battle-hardened, build-time-only, stable tool.